Ian Taylor (British businessman): Other voluntary activities

 In addition to the work of his foundations, Taylor provided his services on a voluntary basis to a number of artistic institutions.
 In September 2016 he was appointed chairman of the Board of Trustees of the Royal Opera House (ROH).
 He had been chair of the ROH's Development Committee since 2013.
 He and his wife (who is an honorary director) were particularly associated with the ROH's programme of Schools Matinées, which allowed young people to attend performances at heavily subsidised prices, funded by the Taylor Family Foundation.

 Taylor was on the development board of the Victoria and Albert Museum and served on the board of Rambert Dance Company (formerly Ballet Rambert) from 2009 to 2014.
 He was also an honorary member of the Tate Foundation, supporting the creation of the Taylor Digital Studio at Tate Britain; and was a founder member of the Vitruvian Group, an international philanthropy circle that supports the work of the choreographer Wayne McGregor.
 In 2015, Taylor gave a keynote speech at Dance UK's conference, "The Future: New Ideas, New Inspirations", discussing the importance of supporting dance education to ensure the sector's future talent.

 Other causes supported by the Taylors included UNICEF and the cancer charity Momentum.
 "I'm a great believer in creating wealth so you can distribute it", Taylor told The Daily Telegraph in 2015.

 Personal life

 Taylor met his future wife, Cristina Alicia Hare, in 1979, in Venezuela, where he was posted by his first employer, Shell.

 Taylor described himself as feeling "proudly Scottish" although his accent suggested North West England.
 He supported Manchester City.
 A keen patron of the arts and an active philanthropist, he lived mainly in London but also had a home in Scotland.

 Death

-Taylor died from cancer on 8 June 2020 and was survived by his wife and children.
+Taylor died from cancer on 8 June 2020, aged 64, and was survived by his wife and four children.
+In the 2024 New Year Honours, his widow, Cristina Alicia Taylor, was named a Dame Commander of the Order of the British Empire.